xuzhe0205/analyticalmap-nyc/README.md

 ## Introduction to NYC Analytical Map

-This is a web application for a choropleth map for New York City that serves and provides different industry such as real estate, advertisement and retail with a variety of meaningful and analytical information: reagional weather, demographics, economy, housing, events, crime rates etc. At this point, pages navigation and regional weather are developed.
-And further improvement will be made.
+This is a web application for a choropleth map for New York City that serves and provides different industry such as real estate, advertisement and retail with a variety of meaningful and analytical information: reagional weather, demographics, economy, housing, events, crime rates etc. And further improvement will be made.

 ## Use Cases